OmPreetham/order-summary-component/README.md

 # Order Summary Component

 This is a React component designed to display an order summary.
 It provides a clean and visually appealing way to present order details to users.
+A challenge by Frontend Mentor.

 ## Features